-It’s really just another normal day at the office when we hear that another data breach has occurred or that a fresh batch of sensitive data has been found for sale on the dark web.
-A greater focus should be on what we can do to protect our organizations and ourselves from this onslaught of cybercrime.
+We frequently hear about yet another data breach that has occurred or that more sensitive data has been found publicly online or for sale on the dark web.
+Companies and businesses need a greater focus on what can be done to protect organizations and individuals from this type of cybercrime.

 While this list can also get long, let's start with these items: